-In this article, we will explain to you “what is ESG?” and why it is important for your business.
+In this article, we will explain to you what ESG is and why it is important for your business.

 ESG measures Environmental, Social and Governance factors to evaluate companies and investments on their non-financial performance and sustainability progress.

-ESG is used by investors to identify the financial performances of a company in the future.
+It is used by investors to identify the financial performances of a company in the future.
 In fact, when a company decides to invest, it has to take into account the so-called ESG criteria.

 There are three main regulations by the EU to consider if you want your company to be “ESG friendly”:

-- Sustainable disclosure in the financial services sector entered into force on March 10, 2021.
-It establishes ESG disclosure obligations on financial products.
+It became effective on March 10, 2021.
+It establishes disclosure obligations on financial products.

-- EU taxonomy for sustainable activities entered into force on 12 July 2020.
+They entered into force on 12 July 2020.
 It is a set of systems that establishes if economic activities are “ESG”.
 It provides companies with a list of points that defines the investment as “ESG”.

 One of the three aspects that companies should consider is the Environment.
 This criterion says how a company behaves with its surrounding environment and the environment in general.

 The second criterion concerns the social sphere.
-It refers to all the social business relationships that the company has with customers, clients, employees.
+It refers to all the social business relationships that the company has with customers, clients, and employees.
 Among all, we can find:

 - Gender equality